 No, you do not.
-Unlike the graphics cards that are installed on PCIe X16 slot and require direct power from the PSU, the WiFi card does not.
+Unlike the graphics cards installed on a PCIe x16 slot that requires direct PSU power, the WiFi card does not.

-WiFi card consumes very little power and therefore, they can be powered through the PCIe slot itself.
+WiFi cards consume very little power and can be powered through the PCIe slot.

 A PCIe slot itself can provide 75 Watts of power.

 This is a critical consideration when installing newer PCIe devices to your computer.